Nincodedo/maven-springbatch-archetype/README.md

 1. Use the Maven assembled package:
    * After running "mvn package" a file with the naming convention of "theArtifactId-version-distribution.tar.gz" will be located in the target/ directory of the project.
    * Copy and extract this archive to a directory where you want to run the batch job and invoke via the ./bin/runJob.sh script.
-You may need to make this script executable (chmod +x ./bin/runJob.sh).

 2. Execute the job via Maven:
    * Run: mvn exec:java